dworthen/scf/README.md

 ## Branch based

-`scf create dworthen/scf-static-site-template#basic MyApp` and `scf create dworthen/scf-static-site-template MyApp` both scaffold both scaffold out [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template) with one differnce.
+`scf create dworthen/scf-static-site-template#basic MyApp` and `scf create dworthen/scf-static-site-template MyApp` both scaffolded out [dworthen/scf-static-site-template](https://github.com/dworthen/scf-static-site-template) with one differnce.
 The former scaffolds out the `basic` branch while the latter scaffolds the `master` branch.

-Template developers can thus create multiple branches to support a variety of scaffold templates.
-The downside to this approach is that consumers need to c
+Template developers can then create multiple branches to support a variety of scaffold templates.
+The downside to this approach is that consumers need to which branch to target when scaffolding to get their desired project template.

 SCF uses degit to install templates from github, gitlab and butbucket.
 View [Rich-Harris/degit](https://github.com/Rich-Harris/degit) for more information on targeting specific branches and tags.

-## Using YFM
+## File based using YFM

 One can use [global prompts](#global-prompts) and YFM to achieve file-based [conditional scaffolding](#conditional-scaffolding).